-Our code of conduct is in line with practises required by both the American and British Polygraph Association.
-Basic pre-requisites of working in the United Kingdom with the capability to conduct an accurate and professional lie detector test are as follows as these are also part of our recruitment process.
+Our code of conduct is the basic pre-requisites of working in the United Kingdom with the capability to conduct an accurate and professional lie detector test are as follows as these are also part of our recruitment process.

 - Proof of biannual CPD training.

 - Fluent in both spoken and written English.

 1.1 A member shall not conduct a polygraph examination when there is reason

 to believe the examination is intended to circumvent or defy the law.